Lesson

 A. Simple Proteins

-• Contain only amino acids (and some carbohydrate compounds).
+• Contain only amino acids.

 B. Conjugated Proteins